 Architecture lighting is on of the best ways to incorporate outdoor lighting for security.
 As you can see from the before and after picture above, it completely transform the way the house is perceived.

 The before photo depicts a cold and dark home that feels almost lifeless.
 The after is warm, welcoming, and full of life because it is well-lit.
-The home in the before image poses as a major threat to any intruder; it’s the “the lights are on, someone must be home,” mentality.
+The home in the after image poses as a major threat to any intruder; it’s the “the lights are on, someone must be home,” mentality.
 Security and curb appeal is all wrapped into one with architecture lighting!

 Another main way to add security to your home through outdoor lighting is to illuminate the landscape.
 When we light the landscaping of a property, it eliminates pockets of dark spaces in every area of the property.